Our Future Path! A plan for a better world!

 First off, in a free society, if we do not do any undue harm, then we should all have the right to live our lives as we choose.
 We all should have the right to life, liberty and the pursuit of happiness.
 Forcing us to live our lives in some certain way would take away our rights and is therefore patently undemocratic and contrary to our constitution.
 This all leads me to the revelation that even starting a culture war is a reprehensible act.

 What is worse is the fact that many of our culture wars are based on misinformation and outright lies.
 Often, one group will claim that another group is trying to impose their beliefs on them and therefore the first group needs to stop them by imposing their beliefs on this other group.
 There are many examples of the misinformation being used in these culture wars.
-The following are a couple of examples of them.
+The following are examples of a couple of them.

 Critical Race Theory